 It can be battery or DC powered and there’s even an extension cab available for when you need a stereo sound.
 In addition, the MP3/Line input allows you to play music through the speaker so you can jam along to tracks and even use it as a speaker for listening to music.
 Easily one of the best amplifiers under £50 and definitely one of the best amps for those who need a desktop amp that sounds great!

-This makes a great beginner amplifier as its actually got 10 watts of power within, so it can get quite loud when you want it to!
-You have 2 channels; Clean and Overdrive to choose from, so it can handle a variety of different genres and the fact it’s loaded with Blackstar’s patented ISF control and a digital 'tape' delay makes it very versatile too.
+This makes a great beginner amplifier that can travel with you anywhere as its quite small but still has 2 watts of power within, so it can get quite loud when you want it to!
+You have 3 distinct sounds built in; Clean, Crunch and Lead to choose from, so it can handle a variety of different genres and the fact it’s loaded with an array of effects like chorus, reverb and delay makes it very versatile too.

 An AUX in socket means you can play music through the speaker and a headphones socket allows you to jam in silence too!
-At 3kg, it’s still remains entirely portable so you can carry it to practice or rehearsals.
-A great gift for musicians who need an amp for around the home or practice room and easily one of the best amps for (almost) under £50.
+There’s also a n array of built in rhythms that allow you to practice along to – it’s alike a full band in a box.
+The amp is powered by 6xAA batteries so it still remains entirely portable so you can carry it to practice or those jam sessions with mates.
+A great gift for musicians who need an amp for around the home and easily one of the best amps for (almost) under £50.

 Shop a full range of cheap amplifiers and amplifiers under £50 that make great gifts and awesome amps for those with limited space and budget.
 Or call in to your local PMT store today to pick one up and try a full range out!